Skip to main content Scroll Top

 SOURCES

-Any fermented food is a probiotic: yogurt, sauerkraut, pickled vegetable, and kimchi are some examples.
+Any fermented food is a probiotic: yogurt, sauerkraut, pickled vegetables, and kimchi are some examples.
 Kombucha, a popular beverage made from fermented tea, is also a probiotic.
 This article from Science-Based Medicine, a site written by MDs, takes on the question we’ve all been wondering about: can you get adequate amounts of probiotics from food or do you need a supplement?

 NOTES